-This is a great way to for a wedding or services that you need.
+This is an excellent way for a wedding or services you need.

 5. Use Your Wedding Registry

-Instead of asking for gifts on your registry ask for different items such as limo services or food and drink for the day.
+Instead of requesting gifts on your registry, ask for different items such as limo services or food and drink for the day.

 Or just ask for a cash gift.

-Nobody really needs three toasters anymore especially since a lot of couples choose to live together before the marriage.
+Nobody really needs three toasters anymore, especially since many couples choose to live together before marriage.

 6. Consider Wedding loans

-This last one is more of use with caution point as nobody wants to start their marriage in debt, but it is definitely becoming more common as younger couples are footing the bill themselves.
+This last one is more of use with caution as nobody wants to start their marriage in debt, but it is becoming more common as younger couples are footing the bill themselves.

-Instead of asking the bank for a loan though try asking the bank of mum and dad or another relative first.
+Instead of asking the bank for a loan, try asking the bank of mum and dad or another relative first.

 7. Be wise